misternu/ctd-html-2016/week-1/monday.md

 This is the same assessment that we will be taking at the end of the course.
 It will demonstrate that we have progressed in our understanding in addition to producing a product.

+### Internet Citizenship

+How should we behave on the internet?
+What should we be careful of, is the internet dangerous?
+How should we treat content from the internet that other people have produced?

 ### CodePen Demo

 If we have time before lunch, I will pull up CodePen and demonstrate some of what we will be learning about.